What kind of Church is the Union City Christian Church?

 Because we are a Bible based Church, the Scripture is a prominent part of each service.
 Our minister uses the New American Standard version of the Scripture most often in his teaching and preaching, and we provide New International Versions of the Bible in each row.
 In addition, our Scripture reading and any passages used during the sermon are shown on the screen for convenience.
 If you should need a Bible, please speak with one of our ministers or elders and we will provide a Bible to you at no cost.

 Bro.
 Chip works very hard to prayerfully plan messages which deal with relevant issues and topics.
-Each message is developed through the Scripture, including numerous references to Bible passages, and our bulletin alson includes additional information from his research on the topic being presented.
+Each message is developed through the Scripture, including numerous references to Bible passages, and our bulletin often includes additional information from his research on the topic being presented.
 In addition, Bro.
-Chip also has a blog on this site which provides further resource & personal study information as well as an opportunity to discuss topics covered in his messages.
-You will find a link to Bro.
-Chip's blog in the navigation area at the upper right of each web page.
+Chip has a blog on this site which provides further resource & personal study information as well as an opportunity to discuss topics covered in his messages.
+You will find a link to Chip's blog in the navigation area at the upper right of each web page.
 Chip designs graphic elements and 'slides' which assist in emphasizing the information covered in each message, and every message employs our projection system.

 Sunday evening service are a mix of topical Bible study and preaching.
 Each sermon and lesson follows a theme, yet they function as a stand alone lesson or message which allows individuals to enter into the study at any point and not be lost in the process.
 Bible study lessons include ample opportunities for class interaction and discussion, and the messages are designed to be challenging and encouraging.

 Sunday School classes for each age are offered at 10AM on Sunday morning, with an opportunity to enjoy a cup of coffee before & after the class sessions.
-You will find that the breezeway area of our building is bustling with people enjoying laughter, sharing encouragement and good conversation before and after the Sunday School time and leading up to the service.
+You will find the breezeway area of our building is bustling with people enjoying laughter, sharing encouragement and good conversation before and after the Sunday School time and leading up to the service.

 Union City has a very well organized children's minsitry, offering age appropriate Sunday School classes during the Sunday Schhol period, and age appropriate children's programs during the service time.
 A staffed nursery (called Waddlers) is available for children with such needs, and pagers are employed to alert parents of any needs their child may have during the service, allowing parents to worship without the distraction of trying to provide care for their child during the service.
 Of course, children are always welcome in the assembly if the parent should so choose.
 Children ages 3 to the 1st grade have a special environment provided during the services called '3to1 Junction'.
 This group has several volunteer workers who provide age appropriate Bible learning and activities for children in this age group.
 Students in the 2nd grade through Middle School meet in our fellowship hall for 'Jr. Church' during our services.
 Similarly, this group is led by men who are skilled in providing age appropriate lessons and activities for this age group, in order to challenge them to grow in faith & knowlege of our Lord.